Discretionary housing payments (DHP)

 After that, they might expect you to find somewhere cheaper to live.

-You can ask the council to look your situation again.
+You can ask the council to look your application again.
+A different person should review the decision.

-Try to get more supporting information if you make a new application.
+Try to get more supporting information.
+For example:

 write a statement which shows your income, what you spend and how much help you need